The64thGamer/cheeseepedia/content/wiki/Tulsa, OK (10123 E Admiral Place).md

 gallery = ["Ptt tulsa 2022.png|thumb|Thr site of the former ptt as of right now.
 (PC: Google Maps)"]
 +++

-**_10123 E Admiral Place**_ was a Chuck E. Cheese's Pizza Time Theatre that opened in 1982 and closed in 1985 with a Balcony Stage and unknown cabaret/lounge acts.
+<b><i>10123 E Admiral Place</b></i> was a Chuck E. Cheese's Pizza Time Theatre that opened in 1982 and closed in 1985 with a Balcony Stage and unknown cabaret/lounge acts.
 Very little is known about the location, mainly because it was either undocumented, or short lived.

 This location is not to be confused with the [Tulsa, OK (7108 S Memorial Dr)]({{< ref "wiki/Tulsa, OK (7108 S Memorial Dr).md" >}}) which opened on September 15, 1980 as a Showbiz Piazza Place, Received Concept Unification in 1991, and is still open today with the 2.0 remodel.

-##History##
+<h2>History</h2>
 Not much is currently known about this location, other than it opened in 1982 with a Balcony stage in the Mingo marketplace shopping center. it closed in 1985, the building would become various businesses over the years and as of July 2023 it is currently abandoned

-##Arcade Machines##
+<h2>Arcade Machines</h2>
 Only a half of the arcade machines are known at this location
 * Donkey Kong
 * Pacman